 Greek moussaka is a homely, hearty dish that consists of layers of eggplants (aubergines), minced/ground meat, and béchamel sauce.
-It is one of the most famous dishes that Greek cuisine has to offer and it is considered one of the national dishes.
+It is one of the most famous dishes that Greek cuisine has to offer and we consider it as one of the national dishes.

-Like most Greek traditional dishes, there is not only one recipe for Moussaka (in Greek, the stress is on the last syllable), and almost every Greek family has its own version.
+Like most Greek traditional dishes, there is no single recipe for Moussaka (in Greek, the stress is on the last syllable), and almost every Greek family has its own version.
 Potatoes are a very popular addition, next come zucchinis, and sometimes even artichokes.

 Except for the Greek moussaka, you can find the dish in a lot of versions in the cuisine of the Middle East, Levant, and The Balkans.